 Will The Nintendo Switch 2 Have DLSS?

 Why does this matter?
 Well, people who have been trawling through the files believe that this NVN2 API is intended to work with NVIDIA's Ampere GPU architecture.
-This would mean it can support high-quality graphical features such as ray tracing and DLSS 2.2.
+This means it will support high-quality graphical features such as ray tracing and DLSS 2.2.

 Read More: How long does it take to charge a Nintendo Switch: Nintendo Switch vs Switch OLED Battery Life